DeveloperKubilay/Dolphin-Gills/README.md

 # Doplin-Gills
-The best way to manage your vds in an easy way<br>
+It is the best place to manage vds panel including in user panel which is very simple to use and install vds panel working on many operating systems<br>
 To install Gilli, you can open the necessary file in the Install folder.<br>

 Support: https://discord.gg/4Xpwwz6pgN<br>